Kanadevia: History

 After the surrender of Japan at the end of World War II, under the SCAP's economic democratization policy (dissolution of the zaibatsu and large business enterprises), the company was spun out from Hitachi, Ltd. in 1947.
 Since then Kanadevia has been independent from Hitachi or the Nissan Group although it is still a member of the Shunko-kai and Shunko Kowa-kai.
 Kanadevia quickly restarted operations as a builder of fishing vessels and coastal transports.
 By 1955, Kanadevia had emerged as one of the largest shipbuilders in Japan.
 The company also expanded into other markets.
-In 1957, as part of a technical cooperation with B&W Diesel in Denmark, Hitachi built the world’s largest diesel engine.
+In 1957, as part of a technical cooperation with B&W Diesel in Denmark, Hitachi built the world's largest diesel engine.
 It also completed its first turn-key overseas plant project with the completion of a chemical fertilizer plant for India in 1964.
 In the shipbuilding field, Hitachi began to specialize in ever larger sizes of oil tankers, pioneering in methods for computer assisted design and modular, automated construction techniques.
 Hitachi acquired another shipyard, Maizuru Heavy Industries, in 1971 and opened a new shipyard at Ariake in Kyushu in 1973.

 However, the global oil crisis of 1973 with its consequent reduction in ship demand resulted in financial difficulties for the company.
 Kanadevia, with over 50% of its revenues from ships was hard hit by the cancellation in orders for supertankers and attempted to survive by turning to oil rigs, oil storage facilities, and steel structures, pipes and bridges.
 However, with rising material costs and losses due to fixed price contracts, high overhead and redundant facilities meant that the company had to restructure from the 1980s.
 By 1988, the company employed only 5,596 workers, down from 24,660 ten years earlier.

 The company also made strong efforts to diversify away from the shipbuilding roots, expanding especially into industrial and municipal waste disposal facilities.
 However, its boldest move was in October 2002, when it sold its shipbuilding operations to a new joint venture with NKK Corporation (now JFE Holdings) called Universal Shipbuilding Corporation (now called Japan Marine United).

 In March 2021, Hitachi Zosen unveiled a solid-state battery with a capacity of 1000mAh, which the company reckoned is the world's highest in its kind.

 In February 2024, Japanese Secretary of State Yoko Kamikawa stated that a recent decision by the South Korean government to authorize the transfer of money from Hitatchi Zosen to a South Korean plaintiff who sued for compensation based on the issue of labor from the era of Japan's 1910 to 1945 colonial rule over the Korean Peninsula left the company at an "unreasonable disadvantage."
 The compensation payment was based on a ruling from the South Korean Supreme Court in December 2023.

-In October 1, 2024 the company changed its name to Kanadevia Corporation.
+On October 1, 2024, the company changed its name to Kanadevia Corporation.